IT2901-24-2018/vapi/README.md

 While we plan to remove the need for this in the future, we have an .env file that needs to be filled in with your username and password for the superuser.
 This file will not be checked in to Git.

 Make a `.env` file at the root directory.
-Inside this file, add the following, replacing yourusername with your username, and yourpassword with your password. :)
+Inside this file, add the following, replacing yourusername with your username, and yourpassword with your password:

 ```
 DJANGO_DEBUG=True